slushman/wpmenu-rest-api/README.txt

 = Is this just the WP API Menus plugin? =

 This is a fork of that plugin.
 I needed some slightly different formatting returned and that plugin is no longer maintained.
 In addition to the slightly different formatting, I also added support for menu items that are custom items, categories, and taxonomies.
 I also added unit tests to ensure future changes don't break things.
-Props to
+Props to Fulvio Notarstefano @unfulvio.

 = Does this plugin support the v1 REST API? =